 Ana M. Damme, M.A., PLMHP, BCBA T-BIP SPECIALIST

 Ana is a fifth-year doctoral student in the School Psychology Program at the University of Nebraska-Lincoln.
 Her research interests include the related behavioral and mental health issues (e.g., anxiety, depression, academic concerns, poor parent-child and teacher-student relationships) of students involved in the bullying dynamic.
 Additionally, Ana is interested in program elevation and treatment adherence as well as providing clinical services through integrated behavioral health care.
 Currently, Ana is working on her dissertation and completing her year-long APA doctoral internship with the Nebraska Internship Consortium in Professional Psychology at the Munroe-Meyer Institute.

 Kaitlyn Mosher, M.A.T-BIP SPECIALIST

 Kaitlyn is a fourth-year doctoral student in the School Psychology Program at the University of Nebraska-Lincoln.
 Her research interests include bullying prevention and interventions.

 Raul Palacios, Ed.S., PLMHPT-BIP SPECIALIST

 Raul is a fourth-year doctoral student in the School Psychology Program at the University of Nebraska-Lincoln.
 He earned his Ed.S. in School Psychology from Seattle University.
 His research interests include bullying intervention and prevention, social justice, and the implementation of restorative practices in schools.

 Guadalupe Gutierrez, M.A.T-BIP SPECIALIST

 Guadalupe is a third-year doctoral student in the School Psychology Program at the University of Nebraska-Lincoln.
 Her research interests include the development of prevention and intervention programs for underrepresented youths and college students from a strength-based perspective with a particular focus on protective factors and resilience.
 She also wants to explore the underlying relationships between early school experiences like bullying and the detrimental impact in children psychological well-being.

 Cody Solesbee, M.A.T-BIP SPECIALIST

 Cody is a third-year doctoral student in the School Psychology Program at the University of Nebraska-Lincoln.
 His research interests include the social neuroscience of aggression and bullying.
 He is collaborating with Dr. Hideo Suzuki on neuroimaging research related to structural and functional brain changes due to social factors.

 Alia Noetzel, M.A., PLMHPT-BIP SPECIALIST

 Cassie Hermiller, B.S.T-BIP SPECIALIST

-Cassie is a second-year educational specialist student in the School Psychology Program at the University of Nebraska-Lincoln.
+Cassie is a second-year education specialist student in the School Psychology program at the University of Nebraska-Lincoln.
 She is a trained Target Bullying Involvement Program (T-BIP) specialist.
 Her interests include bullying prevention and intervention and concussion management in schools.